srvs2/wordpress/README.md

 #Wordpress Plugin to share your content on social media like facebook,twitter,instagram and pinterest.
    === Description ===

 This plugin works with worpress post type,custom post type without using shortcode.

 == Installation ==

-1. Upload Social Content Share from wordpress admin panel
+1. Download zip file from here and Upload Social Content Share from wordpress admin panel

 2. Activate the plugin through the 'Plugins' menu in WordPress